etcd-io/etcd/Documentation/auth_api.md

 ### Authorization field for operations
 Added to requests to /v2/keys, /v2/auth
-Add code 403 Forbidden to the set of responses from the v2 API
+Add code 401 Unauthorized to the set of responses from the v2 API
 Authorization: Basic {encoded string}

 ### Future Work